alexanderkozlenko/chimera-ui-cm/README.md

 ### Bindable Command

-An extensible object for a bindable command, which supports tracking the `PropertyChanged` event for the specified object and provided property names.
+An extensible object for a bindable command, which supports observing the `PropertyChanged` event for the specified object and provided property names.

 ```cs
 var command = new BindableCommand(CommandAction, CommandPredicate);